• £17,800 fully inclusive

 What Extra Costs Should You Watch Out For?

 Some costs might not be included in the standard package.
 For example, initial consultations, scans before surgery, blood tests, and other diagnostic procedures can add to the bill.
 Prices also vary depending on your location—surgery in the South East of England can be more expensive than in other parts of the country.
 Additionally, the complexity of the operation matters.
 A straightforward total hip replacement will cost differently from a more involved revision surgery or trauma case.
-For certain patients, such as those with femoral neck fractures or cancer, bone cement is an important part of treatment, as supported by British orthopaedic guidelines.

 It’s also worth noting how recent events have influenced demand.
 “We are expecting to see an increased incidence of osteonecrosis necrosis of the femoral head shortly, as well as an increase in the number of hip replacement surgeries” (Maheshwari et al., 2023).
 This rise is linked to post-COVID effects and steroid treatments that patients received during the pandemic, which may lead to more surgeries and impact waiting times and costs.